GSS-Cogs/cmd-trade/README.md

 * `pip install -r requirements.txt`
 * `jupyter notebook`

 At this point your browser should pop open a "jupyer notebook" - this is just an in-browser IDE, with executable code blocks.
+Once it has, just click on makeV4_trade.

 From there, just follow the instuctions in the notebook (which is pretty much "press play").